Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 described later on in this specification.
 Animals must have enough to eat in order to stay alive.
 Animals are divided up into three different categories: mammals, birds, and insects, all of which have unique characteristics.

+## Getting Started

+The github assignment link is https://classroom.github.com/a/H8ZlVpNI.

 ## The Assignment